Toroweap Photo Tour

 - Getting here is not easy with a 60-mile drive down a rough dirt road.
 The last few miles require high clearance 4x4.
 But all that will be quickly forgotten as you gasp in awe the first time you look over the rim!

 - Small group capped at 5 people max.
 We only go for the best light (i.e. no midday tours).
-Overnight trips are also offered.
+For the best experience, we recommend our Overnight Camping Trip.

 - Tour Length: 8 hours

 - Tour Meetup Location: You will meet at our office in Kanab, UT.
 The address will be given in your confirmation email.
-This is a safe place to park your vehicle.
-If you like, you can leave any valuables indoors.
-Once you arrive, we’ll ask you to load your gear and sign a liability release waiver.
-Contact us if you are unable to get to the meet-up spot and we’ll make alternate arrangements.
+This is a safe place to park your vehicle and you can leave any valuables inside.
+Once you arrive, you'll load your gear and sign a liability release waiver.
 Las Vegas is the closest major airport to Kanab.
 There is no public transportation to Kanab, so you’ll need your own rental car or private vehicle.
 We recommend that you stay in a hotel in Kanab the evening of your tour.
-There are many good hotels in the area like Hampton Inn, Best Western, Holiday Inn Express, Comfort Inn & Suites, and the Canyons Botique.
+There are many good hotels in the area like the Best Western, Hampton Inn, Holiday Inn Express, Comfort Inn & Suites, and the Canyons Botique.

 - Road Conditions: The road to Toroweap is long and rough with the last few miles requiring high clearance 4x4.
 If it has been raining or snowing, the road may not be passable due to mud.
 Should that be the case, we will let you know as soon as possible so we can make arrangements to visit a backup destination.